 When you use a paint sprayer, you must meticulously protect surrounding surfaces with plastic and dropcloths.
 And do not even consider using a sprayer outdoors if it is even a little breezy.
 Also follow these tips:

-* To achieve a uniform spray with the least amount of pressure, practice on a large disposable surface, making adjustments until the setting is right.
+• Practice on a large disposable surface to achieve a uniform spray with the least amount of pressure.
+Make adjustments until the setting is right.